 By the way, old photographers also used color theory to find out the filters to be used for black and white photography and present day image editing programs use it to remove color casts.
 (Red Filters (and other colors))

 Another derivation of the golden ratio and the Fibonacci numbers.
 Placing the subjects using this spiral brings about pleasing results.
 The spiral can also be flipped or rotated.
-Many photographers ‘unknowingly’ also use this concept because it looks good.
+Many photographers confuse it with rule of thirds but they are different technically.
 On the other hand, this has also been touted as just a coincidence or figment of imagination of some photographers.
 This small group considers the use of Fibonacci Spiral in photography as just something which just clouds our minds.

 An example of this kind of image is included in the Composition Rules – Interpreting Images page along with a few more interesting compositions.
 More about Fibonacci Spiral – Fibonacci Spiral and Photography